 If you will be visiting as part of an organized tour, we are ready to help you.
 Throughout the year we host school tours, church groups, pilgrimages and professional tours.
 We simply need adequate advance notice to ensure sufficient staffing and coordination with other events.

 Please contact us at least two weeks ahead if you will be visiting as part of a group or organization of more than 10 people.
 You will need to complete a tour request form that will help us anticipate your arrival, making your visit easy and enjoyable.
 Request forms can be found below.
-You may also reach the gift shop at (805) 543-6850) for additional information.
+You may also reach the Parish Office at (805) 781-8220) for additional information.

-Click on the button below for the request form and download it to your computer.
+Click on the policy button below and after reading it, click on the button for the request form and download it to your computer.
 Fill it out and save it using your school or organization name and Date of request.
 Then email the form back to us.

 Please send the completed form to email@example.com, thank you.

 A good place to begin your visit is at the Old Mission Gift Shop, just steps above Mission Plaza.
-It is open every day except Thanksgiving, Christmas, New Year’s Day and Easter.
+Please check days and hours to the right.
+We will be closed Thanksgiving, Christmas, New Year’s Day and Easter.
 You will discover an eclectic mix of crafts, jewelry, art and books.
 You will also find a friendly staff willing to help you and answer any questions.
 All proceeds from the gift shop help maintain the historic Mission buildings and support its continuing ministry.
 We hope you will find just the right treasure to commemorate your visit.

 The gardens are an integral part of the Mission campus.
 They have grown and evolved over centuries.
 The grape arbor is a reminder of the vineyards that once stretched for acres.
 Over time, cacti, succulents, roses, oaks and citrus have been added by pastors and guests alike.
 Find a bench, bring a book, take a rest.
 The Mission gardens are for your enjoyment.